-For the years ended December 31, 2023 and 2022, the amounts of employees' bonuses were estimated at \$386,000 thousand and \$334,000 thousand, respectively.
-The amounts of compensation to directors and supervisors were estimated at \$39,000 thousand and \$41,000 thousand, respectively.
+For the years ended December 31, 2024 and 2023, the amounts of employees' bonuses were estimated at \$506,000 thousand and \$386,000 thousand, respectively.
+The amounts of compensation to directors and supervisors were estimated at \$51,000 thousand and \$39,000 thousand, respectively.
 The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-These bonuses and compensation were expensed under operating costs or operating expenses during 2023 and 2022.
+These bonuses and compensation were expensed under operating costs or operating expenses during 2024 and 2023.
 Related information would be available at the Market Observation Post System website.
-There were no differences between the distribution amounts of bonuses and compensation decided by the Board mentioned above and the estimated amounts of the Group's Consolidated Financial Statements for 2023 and 2022.
+There were no differences between the distribution amounts of bonuses and compensation decided by the Board mentioned above and the estimated amounts of the Group's Consolidated Financial Statements for 2024 and 2023.

-(w) Financial instruments
+(v) Financial instruments